-Malaysia itself is home to some world-class diving sites, but diving Sipadan island might just take the lead.
+Malaysia itself is home to some world-class diving sites, but diving Sipadan Malaysia might just take the lead.

 The 5 Best Dive Sites in Sipadan

-Sipadan island has a total of twelve dive sites which each offers its distinctive features and attractions.
-A total of 16,846 hectares consist of coral reef and sea area around Sipadan are now official park areas.
+The island has a total of twelve dive sites which each offers its distinctive features and attractions.
+A total of 16,846 hectares consist of coral reefs and sea areas around the Island are now official park areas.

-This makes Sipadan diving one of the best places to go for your scuba fix.
+This makes Borneo diving Sipadan Island one of the best places to go for your scuba fix.
 And here are 5 dive sites in the Sipadan islands which you just can’t afford to miss out on.